 Wild Lettuce commonly refers to the bitter cousin of common garden lettuce (L. sativa).
 It is native to Europe and is called by various names, such as wild lettuce, bitter lettuce, or opium lettuce.
 The fresh leaves can be added to salads, though be forewarned that the leaves are more bitter than typical salad greens.
 Once established, wild lettuce is a hardy plant and easy to maintain.

-Wild Lettuce commonly refers to the more bitter cousins of common garden lettuce.
-Many add the greens to salads, though the leaves of L. virosa are more bitter than other salad greens.
-It is an easy plant to grow in your garden.
-This group of plants is used in everything from sleep tonics to soap and teas.
-Oils and extracts can also be produced from L. virosa.
-These oils and extracts are often added to tea to help induce sleep.
-Wild lettuce provides many health benefits from it’s high content of flavonoids, vitamins, calcium, omega 3 fatty acids, proteins, alkaloids, lactucone, triterpenes and more.
+This herb has a wide range of uses; it is used in everything from sleep tonics to soap and teas.
+Oils and extracts can also be produced from L. virosa, which are often added to tea to help induce sleep.
+In addition, wild lettuce provides many health benefits from it’s high content of flavonoids, vitamins, calcium, omega 3 fatty acids, proteins, alkaloids, lactucone, triterpenes and more.

-How to grow wild lettuce
+How to Grow Wild lettuce

 Wild Lettuce requires full sun but tolerates partial shade.
 It prefers moist, rich, well-draining soil with a pH of 7.
 Use sterilized potting soil to start your seeds with.
 Compost or a mixture of black earth and peat moss is fine.
 Water the soil thoroughly before sowing the seeds.
 Soaking the seeds for 30 minutes prior to sowing will help soften the outer shell and may improve the germination rate.

 Wild lettuce seeds should always be surface sown.
 They require exposure to light to stimulate the germination process, and have less success when covered over.
 Always keep the soil moist but never let it become soggy.
 Allowing the soil to dry out will most likely kill the seeds or seedlings.